Theodorus Bailey (officer): American Civil War

 Bailey patrolled the waters off the Florida Panhandle until mid-November at which time his ship moved to a blockade station off the Mississippi Delta.
 Though Bailey technically retained command of Colorado until the beginning of May 1862, he was performing other duties in conjunction with the assault on the defenses of New Orleans by April 1862.
 When the push to take the city went off on April 24, Bailey commanded one of the gunboat divisions during the fight to pass Forts Jackson and St. Philip.
 Once that feat had been accomplished, he continued on upriver to demand the city's surrender on the 25th.
-Bailey and Lieutenant George Perkins walked to city hall despite armed civilians crowding around them, shouting threats.
+Bailey and Lieutenant George H. Perkins walked to city hall despite armed civilians crowding around them, shouting threats.
 Mayor John Monroe refused to surrender the city, but as Confederate troops had already evacuated, the Union soon occupied New Orleans.

 Bailey relinquished command of Colorado officially on May 1, 1862, and returned north with dispatches.
 Promoted to commodore on July 16, 1862, Bailey commanded the station at Sackett's Harbor, New York, through the summer of 1862.
 Heading south again in November 1862, Bailey relieved Acting Rear Admiral James L. Lardner as flag officer commanding the East Gulf Blockading Squadron.
 He held that post until the summer of 1864 when, after a bout of yellow fever, he was transferred to duty as the commandant at the Portsmouth Navy Yard.
 About halfway through that assignment, he received his promotion to rear admiral on July 25, 1866.
 Though placed on the retired list on October 10, 1866, Rear Admiral Bailey served as the commandant at Portsmouth until the latter part of 1867.

 Admiral Bailey was a member of the New York Commandery of the Military Order of the Loyal Legion of the United States.

 Rear Admiral Bailey died at Washington, D. C., on February 10, 1877.
 He was buried at Oak Hill Cemetery in Washington, D.C.